gkgkgkgk/ComicBookConverter/README.md

 # ComicBookConverter

 ## How to Use
-In order to use this project, run ```python3 main.py video_name video_path --script_path path/to/script```.
+In order to use this project, run ```python3 main.py video_name path/to/video --script_path path/to/script```.
 The script path is optional; if you do not provide the script, the text to speech will do it's best to generate text bubbles.
+The video name can be something arbitrary, it just determines the name of the folder it will generate the results in.

 ## Results